bufbuild-ru/docs/docs/reference/protovalidate/cel_extensions/index.md

 # CEL extensions

 This page documents the variables, custom functions, and overloads that Protovalidate adds to [Common Expression Language (CEL)](https://cel.dev).
-All [standard rules](../../../protovalidate/schemas/standard-rules/) are defined in CEL expressions and often leverage these Protovalidate-specific CEL extensions.They are all available in any [custom](../../../protovalidate/schemas/custom-rules/) or [predefined](../../../protovalidate/schemas/predefined-rules/) rule's CEL expression unless otherwise noted.
+All [standard rules](../../../protovalidate/schemas/standard-rules/) are defined in CEL expressions and often leverage these Protovalidate-specific CEL extensions.

+They are all available in any [custom](../../../protovalidate/schemas/custom-rules/) or [predefined](../../../protovalidate/schemas/predefined-rules/) rule's CEL expression unless otherwise noted.

 ## Variables